collective/collective.richdescription/README.rst

 There are two behaviors provided:

 ``collective.richdescription``
-    The single `richdescription` field.
+    The single ``richdescription`` field.

 ``collective.titleandrichdescription``
-    A drop-in replacement for `plone.basic`.
+    A drop-in replacement for ``plone.basic``.
+This is what you usually want: Disable plone Basic and enable this.

 - When the field is saved, the contents are also stored in the classic dublincore ``description`` field, but without html-formating.
 - A metadata index is provided, so that ``richdescription`` can be read directly from catalog brains.